-Brownfield Revitilization Funding
+Brownfield Revitalization Funding

 The City of Cincinnati has been awarded funding for various brownfield revitalization projects around the city.

-Ohio DOD Brownfield Remediation Program Funding Round 2 (Current)
+Ohio DOD Brownfield Remediation Program Funding

 To learn more about the program, visit the Ohio Department of Development Brownfield Remediation Program website.